KevinWallst/AppointmentEZ/README.md

 ## Testing

-The application includes comprehensive tests to ensure correct time zone handling and date management.
+The application includes comprehensive tests to ensure correct time zone handling, date management, and system functionality.

+### System Tests

+Access the system test suite from the admin dashboard by clicking the "System Tests" button.
+This runs a series of tests to verify:

+- Bookings CSV file integrity
+- Settings file configuration
+- Email configuration
+- API endpoints functionality
+- Filesystem access permissions

 ```bash
 # Run all tests